krigjo25/wizard-world-cs/Hogwarts/README.md

    #  Using the Terminal
    git clone https://github.com/krigjo25/console-wizardWorld-cs
    ```
-3. Open the project in Visual Studio / Ryder
+2. Open the project in Visual Studio / Ryder
-4. Run the project
+3. Run the project
-5. Done!

 ### Example
 ```txt